amulyamalla/k8s-play/kubernetes-auditing/README.md

 Working on kubernetes objects eventually means using the kubernetes REST API, which is either via kubectl or via the kubernetes client libraries.
 Hence, all the auditing is performed by the kubeapiserver by enabling options for auditing.

-> Note: Since the kube-apiserver is the one which generates events, the memory consumption of the apiserver pod increases.
+> *Note*: Since the kube-apiserver is the one which generates events, the memory consumption of the apiserver pod increases.
 This is directly proportional to the number of events generated.

 An audit event is logged when each request is received.
 A request as it traverses through several stages generates events.
 A Policy resource defines if these events need to be ignored or to be logged.